-What made us move to Mexico almost 8 years ago?
+What made us move to Mexico 11 years ago?
 We came to “Playa” as it is affectionately called here, to ‘try it out’ for the winter.
 Our children were 7 and 5 at the time.
 We moved around a lot until we found a place that worked for us.
 We tried a lot of new foods, and it was fun to see how adventurous our children were.
 My husband and I both love to cook, but we soon discovered that cooking and baking here was going to be a challenge.

 When we first arrived, I couldn’t find cheddar cheese.
 CHEDDAR CHEESE, PEOPLE.
 Now, this is a traumatic thing for me.
-My staple dish, what I’ve probably not gone more than a few weeks ever without eating is, as my sister says ‘roni cheese’.
+My staple dish, what I’ve probably not gone more than a few weeks ever without eating is ‘roni cheese’.
 My mother made her own macaroni and cheese for me for many years growing up as I watched the Flintstone’s at lunch (can you figure out how old I am yet?).
 It was just small noodles with diced up cheddar, a bit of milk and butter, and salt and pepper.
 But it was better than any boxed mac and cheese you’ll ever have and just as fast.

 Cheddar cheese came to Playa soon after and I noticed that every month new things arrived in grocery stores: shortening, leeks, ginger, wonton wrappers, asiago cheese, phyllo pastry.
 The more foreigners that moved here, the more that showed up in our grocery stores.
 It became easier to cook like I was accustomed, but in comparison to a big city like Toronto, it was still a challenge.
 I had to adjust a lot of what I made.
 I miss good bread, so I started to make my own.
 I had to learn how to make my own pizza dough.
 I missed, REALLY missed my mom’s pierogies, so I started to practice making my own.
 I missed the fresh pasta joint my girlfriend used to work at and we had endless fresh pasta in any shape, color, size, so I taught myself how to make fresh pasta.
 I refuse to give up and say I can’t have it.
 If I miss it, I will try to make it.
 Even if the one million percent humidity makes me ruin 18 eggs whites for the lemon meringue pie that I’m making for my neighbor and friend, I will buy another 18 eggs, do research on the perfect meringue, and get it done!
 HUMIDITY MAY FLATTEN MY HAIR, BUT IT WILL NOT RUIN MY MERINGUE!